wg-osr/walkerga.github.io/monsters/00-lexicon.md

 **Attacks:** Each round, a monster can perform a certain number of actions listed.
 Of course context might call for new ones at the referee's discretion.

 <ins>Actual Attack.</ins> A melee attack hits an adjacent target, a melee attack with reach can hit targets behind adjacent ones, a short range means within 1 turn of movement, a ranged attack means far.
 Damage is listed in the sats above.
 When an attack has (2x) in it, it means the attack does twice the number of damage dices.

+---

+## Random Encounter
+Roll if the monster is in the encounter list of a hexcrawl or a dungeon.

+1. **Monster:** The number of creatures
+1. **Lair:** In a hexcrawl, where the monster (and its treasures) live. <br>	&nbsp; OR <br>	**Omen:** In a dungeon, the monster is here but the players have a few moments to prepare.
+1. **Spoor:** Recent trace of the monster.
+Its in the area nearby, if the players want, they can easily find it.
+1. **Tracks:** If the players decide to follow them, roll a D3 on this list to see where they lead.
+1. **Trace:** A sign of the monster's presence in the ecosystem.
+A good tracker could use these to find tracks.

+---

+## Other Type Specific Tables